 4. Combine COLUMN Function with MOD and IF Function

 Let’s say you have a dataset of the monthly bills of any organization.
 And you want to increase the bills by a specific number for every third month.
 You can perform this task by utilizing the IF, COLUMN, and MOD functions together.
-For doing that, see the following steps.
+To do that, see the following steps.

-- In the beginning, see the following image with the monthly bills and I want to add $500 with every third month’s bill.
+- In the beginning, see the following image with the monthly bills, I want to add $500 to every third month’s bill.

 - Secondly, in order to do that, write the following formula in cell C5.